 A major way in which we practice responsible tourism is through using your tour fees to fund our loan and education programs.
 Thanks to this sustainable financial cycle we can offer loans that are completely interest-free.

-What it Means to our Borrowers
+What it Means to our Entrepreneurs

-We also aim to make our tours a positive experience for our borrowers.
-The tour visits are an opportunity for the borrowers to step away from their daily routines, to reflect on the work they have already done, and to share their ideas and goals for the future.
+We also aim to make our tours a positive experience for our entrepreneurs.
+The tour visits are an opportunity for the entrepreneurs to step away from their daily routines, to reflect on the work they have already done, and to share their ideas and goals for the future.
 The women we work with take a lot of pride in their businesses.
 Presenting about their work to a respectful audience can be an affirming experience.